DallanQ/sleeping_gods_3/Manual.md

 1 Ship Damage: This activates at the end of each combat round.
 The ship takes 1 damage.
 Draw fate to determine which rooms are hit.

-## Achievements
+### Achievements (page 36)

 Whenever you find a totem, mark the appropriate box on the achievement sheet.
 When you complete various campaign endings, mark the specified endings boxes on the achievement sheet.
 As you discover totems and endings, you gain "unlocked cards".

+#### Unlocked Cards (page 36)
-Unlocked Cards Unlocked cards are specific cards in the quest deck.
+Unlocked cards are specific cards in the quest deck.
 Mark the unlocked cards you achieve when you have the specified number of totems/endings.

 Examples: To gain the unlocked cards "quests 169-170," you would need to have discovered a minimum of 4 totems/endings.
 To gain the "quests 167-168" unlocked cards, you would need to have discovered a minimum total of 7 totems/endings.